 Bad Types of Table Scraps

-The subject of table scraps is a broad topic but foods you should never feed your pet dog include avocados, onions, too much garlic, grapes, raisins, most dairy products, corn-on-the-cob, pure fat, most types of cooked or raw real bones and foods containing high levels of salt or sugar.
+The subject of table scraps is a broad topic but foods you should never feed your dog include avocados, onions, too much garlic, grapes, raisins, most dairy products, corn-on-the-cob, pure fat, most types of cooked real bones and foods containing lots of salt or sugar.

-There’s a common misconception that giving a dog, for example, chicken bones is okay but this is unsafe in our opinion.
+There’s a misconception that giving a dog, for example, cooked chicken bones is okay but this is unsafe in our opinion.
 Play it safe and avoid the potential choking hazard.
-Concerning fat, too much can definitely lead to pancreatic problems.
+Concerning fat, too much can lead to pet pancreatic problems.

 Some Approved Leftovers